ItzELECTR0/TWAOS/Documentation/INSTRUCTIONS.md

 - 1 - Install all [dependencies](DEPENDENCIES.md) required
 - 2 - Open a termial of your choosing
-- 3 - Navigate into your desired path to clone the project with
+- 3 - Navigate into your desired path to clone the project in

       cd "D:\path\for\project"
   - 3.1 - Letter doesn't have to be D, you can use any drive.